tabarra/txAdmin/docs/recipe.md

 ## Meta Data
 The recipe accepts the following default meta data:
-- `name:` The short name for your recipe.
+- `name`: The short name for your recipe.
 Recommended to be under 24 characters.
-- `version:` The version of your recipe.
+- `version`: The version of your recipe.
-- `author:` The short name of the author.
+- `author`: The short name of the author.
 Recommended to be under 24 characters.
-- `description:` A single or multiline description for your recipe.
+- `description`: A single or multiline description for your recipe.
 Recommended to be under 256 characters.
 On YAML you can use multiline strings in many ways, for more information check https://yaml-multiline.info.

 ## Context Variables